Marwan-9/arithmetic-unit-logisim/readme.md

 ## How to Use
-1. Download "Logisim".
+1. Download "Logisim" and install it.
-2. Open "PROJECT.circ" file with "Logisim".\
+2. Open "PROJECT.circ" file with "Logisim".
 <img src="https://iili.io/H7YbZMu.png" width="600px"/>

 3. Enter the first number "A" in binary form, also for the second number "B" by using the the switches.